subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/1-eurostyle-contonso-ma-business-case.md

   - Data Scientists share exploratory findings from Exploratory Data Analysis (EDA) and feature importance with analysts to guide dashboard metrics.
   >This ensures that Databricks and Fabric are used in a complementary way, not in silos.

+#### Kanban board & tooling (who/where/how)

+We use Azure DevOps Boards (Kanban) with a standard flow (Backlog → Selected → In Progress → In Review → Done); the Product Owner prioritizes, the Scrum Master facilitates, and the team updates cards daily.
+See the Product Backlog – Agility section for full roles, board setup, and sprint cadence details: https://github.com/subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/blob/main/statement/2-eurostyle-contonso-ma-project-backlog.md#agility.

 ---

 In summary, the Agile way of working ensures that even with limited free-tier platforms (Databricks Free, Fabric Trial), the team can **deliver incremental business value each sprint**, demonstrate progress to stakeholders, and continuously adapt as new challenges or opportunities arise.